 Birthday fundraiser – make your next birthday even more meaningful by setting up a fundraiser on Facebook (see Facebook fundraising).

-Challenge yourself – get sponsored for taking on a personal challenge, or take a look at our challenge events.
+Challenge yourself – get sponsored for taking on a personal challenge, or take a look at our exciting challenge events.

-Coffee morning – invite your friends over for a cuppa – don’t forget the cake and biscuits!
+Coffee morning – invite your friends over for a cuppa.
+Don’t forget the cake and biscuits!

 Dinner party – cook up a feast for your friends and get them to donate what they’d pay for it in a restaurant.
 Themed dinner parties are always fun.

 Dress in decibels – pick a day for everyone to wear their loudest, brightest clothes to work or school for a donation.
 It’s also a great way to raise awareness of hearing loss and deafness.
-Get your free fundraising pack containing all the info you need.

 Egg and spoon race – add some old-fashioned fun to your garden party or sports day.

-Facebook fundraising – did you know you can raise money for Action on Hearing Loss by setting up a dedicated fundraising page to share your story and help you achieve your goal?
+Facebook fundraising – did you know you can raise money for Action on Hearing Loss by setting up a dedicated fundraising page to share your story and help you smash your goal?
 Your friends can donate in a few taps without leaving Facebook.
 Find out more.

 Games night – invite your mates over and dig out the board games – or video games – for a night of friendly competition in return for a donation.

 Garden party – organise a summer BBQ or picnic.
 Ask guests for a donation up front and think about adding some extra fundraisers like a raffle.
 Don’t forget to decorate your garden with our free bunting!